rurban/gsl/doc/specfunc-legendre.rst

 * Schmidt semi-normalization

-  Schmidt semi-normalized associated Legendre polynomials are often used in the magnetics community and are defined as
+  Schmidt semi-normalized associated Legendre polynomials are often used in the geophysical community and are defined as (Winch et al, 2005)

   .. only:: not texinfo